aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/030_basic_experiment/20-experiment-console/_index.en.md

 {{< img "run-experiment-1-fail.en.png" "Start experiment confirmation" >}}

 Click on the failed result to get more information about why it failed.
 The message should say "Target resolution returned empty set".
-To see why this would happen, have a look at the autoscaling group from which we tried to select instances.
+To see why this would happen, have a look at the auto scaling group from which we tried to select instances.
 Navigate to the [EC2 console](https://console.aws.amazon.com/ec2autoscaling/home?#/details), select "Auto Scaling Groups" on the bottom of the left menu, and search for "FisStackAsg-WebServerGroup":

 {{< img "review-1-asg-1.en.png" "Review ASG" >}}